microsoft/confidential-container-demos/kafka/web/README.md

 ## About Web App

 This is based on the Next.js app starter that contains a frontend in React and backend.
-Every five seconds the frontend calls the backend endpoint /api/data and is returned:
+Every five seconds the frontend calls the backend endpoint /api/data and returned is:

 ```json
 {